Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/COVID-19_related_proteins/S1-ACE2_complex_7dmu/README.md

 # SARS-CoV-2 spike receptor-binding domain complexed with high affinity ACE2 mutant 3N39 binding free energy calculations (Single Trajectory method) with CHARMMff files

 !!! info
     This example can be found in the [docs/examples/COVID-19_related_proteins/S1-ACE2_complex_7dmu][6] directory in the repository folder.
-If you didn't use gmx_MMPBSA_test before, use [downgit](https://downgit.github.io/#/home) to download the specific folder from gmx_MMPBSA Github repository
+If you didn't
+    use gmx_MMPBSA_test before, use [downgit](https://downgit.github.io/#/home) to download the specific folder from gmx_MMPBSA Github repository.

 ## Requirements